mydeveloperplanet/MyAICodingPlanet/generate-test-data/README.md

 ---

 ## Response Analysis
 The LLM created 20 visits for the first 20 pets.
-It is not very creative, but it just did what was asked.
+It is not very creative because it just took the first 20 pets, but it did what was asked.

 The data is gathered in file [large-data-with-visits.sql](responses/large-data-with-visits.sql).
 Copy and paste it in the data.sql file of the Spring PetClinic.
 Start the database container and the Spring PetClinic application.
 All data is available for use.